Van Watervliet family: Origins in Zeeland

 Researchers cannot yet explain the selection of "Watervliet" as the estate name.
-The closest place named Watervliet is in Flanders in Belgium, approximately 20 miles (30km) from Goes, but there is a Zeeland tie to the Heer of that Watervliet: Count Hieronymus Lauweryn van Watervliet served as Treasurer-General of Zeeland from 1499 to 1508.
-Also, the title is an unusual example of a grant where the fount granted no accompanying fief--Gillissen's land was allodial, a vrijheerlijkheid--so the title is attached to Cornelis and his descendants to the present day.
+The closest place named Watervliet is in Flanders in Belgium, approximately 20 miles (30km) from Goes, but there is a Zeeland tie to the lord of that Watervliet: Count Hieronymus Lauweryn van Watervliet served as Treasurer-General of Zeeland from 1499 to 1508.
+Also, the title is an unusual example of one with no accompanying fief--Gillissen's land was allodial, a vrijheerlijkheid--so the title is attached to Cornelis and his descendants to the present day.

+Like his father, Cornelis Gillissen continued to acquire lands, particularly those of expat and extinct noble families, and increase the family's civic involvement.
+Supporters elected him to serve as a schepen (alderman) and he served as commissioner of the provincial court.
+From 1539-1611, with interruptions, he served as Burgemeester (mayor) of Goes and a ridder in the States of Zeeland [Dutch: Staten van Zeeland].
+From 1539 until his death in 1612, Cornelis also served in the St. Joris Schutterij, including several years as its dean and Captain.
+It was around 1609 that the family name "Brouwer" fell into disuse and Cornelis is referred to as "Heer van Watervliet."

 Grave of Cornelis and Anna van Watervliet.

 Cornelis married Maria van Campen, and they produced five children, including Cornelia, Gillis, and Cornelis.
 Cornelia married David van der Nisse, Heer van Nisse, who later served as Burgemeester of Goes.
-Gillis and Cornelis followed in their father's footsteps as councilmen and mayors of Goes, ridders, and serving on the Rekenkamer.
+Gillis and Cornelis followed in their father's footsteps as aldermen and mayors of Goes, ridders, and serving on the Court of Auditors of Zeeland [Dutch: Rekenkamer van Zeeland] and in the States.
 Cornelis married Anna van Liere, they produced four children and share a grave in the Great Church of Mary Magdalene in Goes.

 By the middle 17th Century, some Dutch provinces began following the agnatic practice of the Holy Roman Empire where all descendants, male and female, inherited the father's title (but only males could pass it on), so official records of the time referred to all four of Cornelis and Anna's children variously and concurrently as "Heer van Watervliet", and "Heer van Ellewoutsdijk, etc".

 In 1651 their daughter Anna Maria wed a Dutch-Czech nobleman, Ferdinand de Perponcher Sedlnitsky, ridder, Freiherr von Choltitz und Fullstein, and a cousin of Hendrik George de Perponcher Sedlnitsky.
 In adulthood, Cornelis and Anna's sons, Cornelis and Emmery, served as councilmen and mayors of Goes, and Cornelis and Frederik served on the Gecommitteerde Raad van Zeeland (State Council).
-Frederik produced two sons for certain, Myndert and Carsten, and possibly a third, Rynier.
+Frederik married an unknown woman in secret, possibly a commoner, and produced two sons for certain, Myndert and Carsten, and maybe a third, Rynier.
+Emmery, the eldest son of Cornelis and Anna, produced no male heirs and made arrangements for the estate to be passed to Anna Maria and Ferdinand on the condition at least one of their children bear the Van Watervliet surname.